Friday 2 February 2018

 At this time James was aged 25, and his occupation was recorded as 'plumber'.
 Whilst he had learnt many skills working around his mother's hotel, he had obviously gone on to learn a trade.

-A fascinating fact that emerged from this record was the number of O'Donnells in the 1912 census who seemed to be living and probably working at hotels in Toowoomba.
+A fascinating fact that emerged from this record was that there were quite a number of O'Donnells listed in the 1912 census who seemed to be living and probably working at hotels in Toowoomba.
 There are 6 (old enough to vote) who were living at the Engineers' Arms Hotel.

 The 1913 census records appears to be similar, except that there are now more O'Donnells of voting age in the Toowoomba hotel business.
 Irish immigrant O'Donnells running pubs!
 What a notion!

-By 1916, James had already left Toowoomba and had moved quite a way up north, close to a tiny little spot named Kyburra.
+It appears that James left his home town just before he turned 30 and moved quite a long way up north, to a tiny little spot on the map named Kyburra.
+That's a distance of nearly 1,300 kilometres / 800 miles!
 More wondering!
-I wonder what it was that led him to that location?
+What was it that led him to that location so far from his home?

 Along with census records at this point in time, I also came across an intriguing notice in the September 23rd edition of the 1916 Telegraph newspaper (out of Brisbane).